 Healthcare Facilities in Antigua and Barbuda

 As mentioned above, Antigua is home to a network of 25 community health facilities and one public hospital, while Barbuda offers an eight-bed medical facility.
-Both locals and expats can access primary healthcare through this network, which is delivered by the healthcare staff using a team approach.
-Notable, the nation has achieved nearly full coverage for vaccine-preventable diseases through its healthcare system.
+Both citizens and expats with Antigua permanent residency can access primary healthcare through this network, which is delivered by healthcare staff using a team approach.
+Notably, the nation has achieved nearly full coverage for vaccine-preventable diseases through its healthcare system.

 The country boasts several qualified general practitioners and specialists, as well as well-equipped testing clinics.
 It is important to note that while Antigua and Barbuda’s healthcare services are known to be adequate, there are some major conditions that cannot be treated.
 As such, you should check in advance if the facility near you can treat any conditions you and your family may have.